austinreadhoff/rolladex/project.md

 ---

 ## Backlog, low-priority items, and Stray Thoughts, in no particular order
+- Replace parens in pf2e spell names, to allow more spell note delimiters (fix spells.ts and character.hasSpell)
 - Show a count of how many spells are currently prepared
 - Spell catalog mark already added spells
 - fancybar math (like roll20) - how UI?